CTCAE

 Defining Adverse Events

-An Adverse Event is any untoward medical occurrence associated with the use of a drug or intervention in humans, whether or not considered related to the drug or intervention.
-An AE can be ANY unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use the drug or intervention, whether or not considered related to the drug or intervention.
+An adverse event (AE) is any untoward medical occurrence associated with the use of a drug or intervention in humans, whether or not it is considered to be related to the drug or intervention.
+An AE can be ANY unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use the drug or intervention that may or may not be considered to be related to the drug or intervention.
 AEs can be symptomatic or completely asymptomatic.
-They may be detected clinically or radiographically or noted on labs or other testing results.
+They may be detected clinically or radiographically or noted on lab test results or other testing results.

 Clinical terms such as side effect, complication, toxicity, morbidity, acute effect, or late effect can all be used to convey the occurrence of an AE.

 The documentation of AEs does not necessarily imply causality to intervention or error in administration.
-Reporting and grading an AE simply reports that an event occurred and the severity of the event.
-The Clinical Team must assign attribution of the event, either to the drug or intervention or something else.
+Reporting and grading an AE simply documents that an event occurred and the severity of the event.
+The Clinical Team must assign attribution of the event either to the drug, the intervention, or something else.

 Clinical Team Responsibilities: